THE BEST WARM GRAY PAINT COLOR (OFF-WHITE)

 WILL CLASSIC GRAY LOOK DINGY?

 This is open to perception.
 Compared to a cool or stormy gray, yes, Classic Gray can look a bit dingy, but this is because it has a nice warmth.
-In the case of Classic Gray, I don’t see ‘dingy’ as a bad thing at all, unless it’s in a low-light space, in which MANY colors will look more drab and dirty.
+In this case, I don’t see ‘dingy’ as a bad thing at all, unless it’s in a low-light space, in which MANY colors will look more drab and dirty.

 IS CLASSIC GRAY TOO BEIGE?

 If you’re worried about Classic Gray looking too beige, compare it to Benjamin Moore Maritime White, which IS a beige (a muted one).
 Yes, Classic Gray has warm tendencies, but the only times I’d expect to see beige are a) in the later afternoon golden sunshine (which can turn almost any color more golden) and b) if you partner it with finishes that NEED a cooler approach to gray.

 WHAT ACCENT OR CABINET COLORS GO WITH CLASSIC GRAY WALLS?

 I’m a big fan of the simplicity of Benjamin Moore Chantilly Lace with Classic Gray.
 This bright white shows off the beauty of Classic Gray.

 If I go for a darker color, for the cabinets, island, or even an accent wall, Benjamin Moore Metropolis is the first place I look, although it can look STUNNING with shades of gray-blue, as well as MANY darker shades of green.

 - some warm grays with green undertones, like Revere Pewter, can be an interesting complement, as well as grays that pick up a touch of blue, like Stonington Gray

 - the classic look of WHITE!